SSDS-Croatia/SSDS-2018/Day-5/README.md

 __IMPORTANT!
 Do not forget to install Scala plugin!__

-## Instalation of Ubuntu/Mint Linux
+## Installation of Ubuntu/Mint Linux

 ### Java installation
 Make sure you have Java JDK 8 installed.
 You can installit with the following set of shell instructions: